xuweitao005/Website/content/activities/_index.md

 <b>Services: </b>
 <br><br>
 <ul>
-<li>2021: Chair of workshop on Combining Physical and Data-Driven Knowledge in Ubiquitous Computing</li>
+<li>2021: Chair of workshop on Combining Physical and Data-Driven Knowledge in Ubiquitous Computing 2021</li>
-<li>2021: TPC member of workshop on "VNI: Virtualization for Enabling Next-Generation IoT Networks"</li>
+<li>2021: TPC member of workshop on VNI: Virtualization for Enabling Next-Generation IoT Networks</li>
+<li>2021: TPC member of workshop on Combining Physical and Data-Driven Knowledge in Ubiquitous Computing 2020</li>
 <li>2021: TPC member of The First International Workshop on Cyber-Physical-Human System Design and Implementation (CPHS 2021)</li>
 <li>2020: TPC member of COMSNET 2021</li>
 <li>2020: TPC member of IEEE EWSN 2020</li>